bryanbharper/Philectrosophy_Net6/Server/public/blog.posts/cramped-and-aligned-brackets.md

 ## A Point in Cramped's Favor

-There is one benefit to cramped, which is that it takes up far less vertical space:
+There is one benefit to the cramped bracket style, which is that it takes up far less vertical space:

 ```fsharp
 let cramped =